uspki/policies/certificate-policy.md

 ### 4.5.2 Relying party public key and certificate usage
 All CAs operating under this policy provide revocation information in accordance with Section 4.9.7 and Section 4.9.9.

-It is recommended that relying parties process and comply with this information whenever using certificates in a transaction.
+It is recommended that relying parties process the expiration date of the certificate and perform certificate revocation checking, and comply with this information, whenever using a US Federal Public Trust PKI certificate in a transaction.

 ## 4.6 Certificate renewal
 Renewal is defined as the re-issuance of a certificate with no changes to the public key, no changes to the identity information, and a new validity period for the certificate.